 - Run the script with the “testemail” parameter e.g:

-- Check your email, if everything is working properly you should have received a test alert.
+- Check your email, if everything worked you should received a test alert.

 Setup email alerts from Dell OpenManage